pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 2. Open such files with ``fitz.open(...)``.
 The result will then appear as a document containing one single page.
 Creating a pixmap of this page offers all options available in this context: apply a matrix, choose colorspace and alpha, confine the pixmap to a clip area, etc.

 **SVG images** are only supported via method 2 above, not directly as pixmaps.
-This will turn the SVG into a raster image.
-If you need a **vector image** you must first convert it to a PDF and then display it e.g. via :meth:`Page.showPDFpage`.
-There exist many tools for SVG-to-PDF conversion, among them the Python package `svglib <https://pypi.org/project/svglib>`_ or Java solutions like `Apache Batik <https://github.com/apache/batik>`_.
-Have a look at our Wiki for examples.
+If you need a **vector image** from the SVG, you must first convert it to a PDF.
+Try :meth:`Document.convertToPDF`.
+If this does not work for you, look for other SVG-to-PDF conversion tools like the Python package `svglib <https://pypi.org/project/svglib>`_ or the Java solution `Apache Batik <https://github.com/apache/batik>`_.
+Have a look at our Wiki for more examples.

 Details on Saving Images with ``writeImage()``
 -----------------------------------------------